 - Stepping into... is a paid internship program designed specifically for university students with a disability.

 - PACE (Positive Action towards Career Engagement) connects jobseekers with disability to mentors from leading Australian businesses.

 For further help:

-Contact the Disability Service to discuss your individual situation, what else to consider when preparing for employment and the support services available to you while at uni.
+Contact Accessibility Services to discuss your individual situation, what else to consider when preparing for employment, and the support services available to you while at uni.